openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

     Ensure the new pod and RileyLink are within close proximity of each other (~50cm or less) and click the **Next** button.

 3. On the **Initialize Pod** screen, the pod will begin priming (you will hear a click followed by a series of ticking sounds as the pod primes itself).
 If RileyLink is out of range of the pod being activated, you will receive an error message **No response from Pod**.
-If this occurs, `move the RileyLink closer <#optimal-omnipod-and-rileylink-positioning>`__ (~50 cm away or less) to but not on top of the Pod and click the **Retry (1)** button.
+If this occurs, `move the RileyLink closer <#optimal-omnipod-and-rileylink-positioning>`__ (~30 cm away or less) to but not on top of or right next to the Pod and click the **Retry (1)** button.

     |Activate_Pod_4| |Activate_Pod_5|